 The amendments narrow the exemption extent in paragraphs 15 and 24 of IAS 12 for an entity from recognizing a deferred tax asset or liability in particular circumstances.
 In particular, the exemption does not apply to a transaction that gives rise to equal taxable and deductible difference at the time of the transaction.
-At the initial application of the amendments, an entity shall, at the beginning of the earliest comparative period presented, recognize deferred taxes for all deductible and taxable temporary differences associated with (i) lease and (ii) decommissioning liabilities and recognize the cumulative effect of initially applying the amendments as an adjustment to the opening balance of retained earnings (or other component of equity, as appropriate) at that date.
+At the initial application of the amendments, an entity shall, at the beginning of January, 2022, the earliest comparative period presented, recognize deferred taxes for all deductible and taxable temporary differences associated with lease and decommissioning liabilities and recognize the cumulative effect of initially applying the amendments as an adjustment to the opening balance of retained earnings (or other component of equity, as appropriate) at that date.
 An entity shall also apply the amendments transactions that occur on or after the beginning of the earliest comparative period presented.
 When initially applying the amendments, the information for comparable periods shall be restated.
-Based on the Company's assessment, the application of the New IFRSs above will not have any significant impact on the Company's financial position and financial performance.